imanm24/imanm24.github.io/_pages/papers.md

 author_profile: true

 ---
 {% include base_path %}

-You could downloand each paper either from [arXiv](https://arxiv.org/) or from the journal it was published by.

 * Superconducting pairing from repulsive interactions of fermions in a flat-band system [arXiv](https://arxiv.org/abs/2111.03321), [Phys.
 Rev. B (2022)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.106.125155)
 * Phase diagram of the Z3-Fock parafermion chain with pair hopping [arXiv](https://arxiv.org/abs/2003.07812), [SciPost Phys.
 Core (2020)](https://scipost.org/10.21468/SciPostPhysCore.3.2.011)